 - Investing helps you achieve your financial independence

-The very LEAST you should do is to put your hard-earned money in a high yield savings account.
+The very LEAST you should do is put your hard-earned money in a high-yield deposit account.

-So, I highly recommend that you put your liquid cash and emergency funds in high yield savings account with no maintenance fees and you can also withdraw any time you want.
+So, I highly recommend that you put your liquid cash and emergency funds in a high-yield deposit account with no maintenance fees and you can also withdraw any time you want.